This website uses cookies

 Upgrades

-We stayed in the same upgraded room for both nights.
-The hotel didn’t ask for a second upgrade.
+We stayed in the same upgraded room for both nights, without requiring a second upgrade.

 Breakfast Benefit